KinFit/KinFit/README.md

-KinFit: A library for few-GeV hadronic and leptonic decays
+# KinFit: A Kinematic Refit Package for Hadron Physics Experiments

+**For a more detailed user's guide and description of the package see**

-Installation:
+## Installation:

 1) Clone the repository
     git clone https://github.com/KinFit/KinFit.git